dportik/Stacks_pipeline/1_stacks_pipeline/README.md

 population, outputs several folders with results from population script with varying -r values (0, 50, 60, 70, 80, 90, 100).

-User decides whether to run full pipeline (above), ustacks portion only, or cstacks sstacks and populations portion only.
-As long as you stick to the same directory, you can run ustacks first (decision b), then the remaining pipeline later (decision c).
+User decides whether to run a) full pipeline (above), b) ustacks portion only, c) cstacks sstacks and populations portion only, or d) populations only.
+As long as you stick to the same directory, you can run ustacks first (decision b), then the remaining pipeline later (decision c), or re-run populations (d).

 ustacks call: